oliyan/gitlearn/gitonibmi/DevOpsonIBMi.md

 <img src="initsetup.jpg"  width="50">

 # Pre-requisites

-1. **Connect to IBMI from VS Code** - *because, it is easy to execute shell commands and edit IFS files in VS Code!*
-2. **Set Shell to BASH** - *because, the default shell is very limiting and irritating!*
-3. **Set Open Source Path Variables** - *because, we need to tell the IBMI where to locate the open source linux commands.*
-4. **Verify the Setup** - *because, we don't want to run into any issues while installing the software.*
+1. A GitHub Account
+2. VS Code Editor
+3. An IBM i server running 7.2 or above
+4. Some patience and desire to learn something new.

 ## Connect to IBMI from VS Code
+>*because, it is easy to execute shell commands and edit IFS files in VS Code!*
 - Connect to IBMI via VS Code.
 You should knew that now already.
 If not, check [this](https://github.com/Programmersio-IBMi/vscode-integration/blob/main/README.md) link and come back here once you have connected your IBMi.
 - Enter `Ctrl + Shift + J` (once connected to the IBM I via VS Code) and select **PASE** terminal.

 ## Set Shell to BASH
+>*because, the default shell is very limiting and irritating!*

 Either set it via VS Code.

   ![alt text](image.png)